 Your health care doctor will conduct a physical exam and take a blood test to look for an excess of prolactin.
 Prolactinoma is diagnosed through a blood test.
 Additional tests rule out other causes of high prolactin levels, such as medications or thyroid problems.
 A magnetic resonance imaging (MRI) can usually detect a tumor and its size on the pituitary gland.
 Computed Tomography (CT scan) also gives an image of the pituitary, but it is less sensitive than the MRI.
 If prolactin is high, a doctor will test thyroid function and ask first about other conditions and medications known to raise prolactin secretion.
 Women in their reproductive years may be given a pregnancy test.
 A doctor will test for prolactin blood levels in women with unexplained milk secretion (galactorrhea), or irregular menses or infertility,

-The doctor will also look for damage to surrounding tissues and perform tests to assess whether production of other pituitary hormones is normal.
+The doctor will also look for damage to surrounding tissues and perform tests to assess whether the production of other pituitary hormones is normal.
 Depending on the size of the tumor, the doctor may request an eye exam with a measurement of visual fields.

 If you are pregnant or trying to get pregnant, let your gynecologist know.
 Your pregnancy may aggravate your prolactinoma.